neoforged/.github/primers/1.21.4/index.md

     - `Minecraft`
         - `getEquipmentModels` is removed, only directly accessible in the `EntityRendererProvider$Context#getEquipmentAssets`
         - `getItemModelResolver` - Returns the updater for resolving the current model to be rendered in the `ItemStackRenderState$LayerRenderState`.
+    - `KeyMapping#get` - Gets a key mapping based on its translation key.
 - `net.minecraft.client.color.item`
     - `Constant` - A constant to tint the item texture.
     - `CustomModelDataSource` - Gets the color to tint based on an index in the `DataComponent#CUSTOM_MODEL_DATA` data component.
 If no index is found or is out of bounds, then the default color is used.